benmarwick/rrtools/README.md

 -   the version of R in your rocker container will match the version used when you run this function, for example `rocker/verse:3.4.0`
 -   `rocker/verse` includes R, the tidyverse, RStudio, pandoc and LaTeX, so build times are very fast
 -   we need to edit dockerfile to add linux dependencies (if any) & modify which Rmd files are rendered when the container is made.
+-   remember that we need to make an account at <https://hub.docker.com/> to host our Docker container

 #### 8. `devtools::use_testthat()`